Sujayfutane/Hello-World/README.md

 						</h3>
 						<p>
 							With the idea of imparting programming
-							knowledge, Mr. Sandeep Jain, an IIT
-							Roorkee alumnus started a dream,
+							knowledge, A person started a dream,
-							GeeksforGeeks.
+							AXYZ.
 Whether programming
 							excites you or you feel stifled,
 							how to ace data structures and
-							algorithms, GeeksforGeeks is a
+							algorithms, AXYZ is a
 							one-stop solution.
 						</p>=
 						<a href="#">View Details</a>